-The Phoenix Film Festival has been named one of The 25 Coolest Film Festivals and a Top 50 Worth the Entry Fee by MovieMaker Magazine and has been called the most filmmaker-friendly festival out there.
+The Phoenix Film Festival has been named one of The 25 Coolest Film Festivals and a Top 50 Worth the Entry Fee by MovieMaker Magazine and have been called the most filmmaker-friendly festival out there.
+Most recently, we also earned a spot on MovieMaker's 20 Great Film Festivals for First-Time Moviemakers.
 The Phoenix Film Festival is a program of the 501c(3) non-profit Phoenix Film Foundation, started in 2000, and it has quickly become Arizona's Largest Film Festival.

-The Phoenix Film Festival annually holds 250 screenings, holds amazing parties and provides filmmaking seminars to capacity audiences of over 25,000.
-The Festival takes place all in one convenient location and is held on 7 screens at the state of the art gorgeous Harkins Scottsdale/101.
-All parties and workshops are held in the Party Pavilion just outside the theatre.
-Which means everything you need is right on site.
+The Phoenix Film Festival annually holds over 250 screenings, amazing parties and provides filmmaking seminars to capacity audiences.
+The Festival takes place all in one convenient location and is held on 7 screens at the state of the art gorgeous Harkins Scottsdale 101 Theatre.
+You'll love attending our parties and events held in the Party Pavilion just outside the theatre.
+Everything you need is right on site.

 Don't just take it from us, here are just a few comments we received from our past filmmakers......

-The Phoenix Film Festival is a program on the Phoenix Film Foundation.
+The Phoenix Film Festival is a program of the Phoenix Film Foundation.
 The Foundation is a 501c3 Non-profit Organization whose mission is to support and develop the artistic appreciation, educational opportunities and growth of independent film within and outside of Arizona.
-The Foundation’s primary functions through its programs are to promote the exhibition of independent films and conduct educational programs that teach the art of independent filmmaking.

 Copper Wing Awards